Linear models: Interpretation of point estimates

 This is a bold claim, and usually requires you to rely on descriptive statistics and your political knowledge to assess if such a change is realistic and how large a potential change would be.

-The second step in an interpretation is to create a scenario where you fill in hypothetical values to the predictors, then fill in the equation to calculate predictions.
+The third step in an interpretation is to create a scenario where you fill in hypothetical values to the predictors, then fill in the parameters from the equation to calculate predictions.
+In King, Tomz, and Wittenberg (2000), this corresponds to step 1 and 2 of their simulation.

 scenario